|

 - 1940 - Finns defeat and disperse the Soviet 18th Division northeast of Lake Ladoga.

-- 1942 - Over 100 Japanese planes attack Darwin, Australia, to destroy its usefulness as a reinforcement base for the East Indies.
+- 1942 - (dawn) 242 Japanese planes attack Darwin, Australia, to destroy its usefulness as a launch and reinforcement base for the East Indies.
+Eight ships are sunk, including destroyer Peary, and nine ships are damaged.

 - 1942 - US President Roosevelt signs Executive Order 9066, giving the Secretary of War authority to exclude any persons from areas to provide security against sabotage and espionage.